 For more Information about the Balansit see our product website: https://www.balansit.com.au/

-The 2 day Oov Fundamentals Course available to Physical Therapists, DOs, Chiropractors, MDs, ATCs, Massage Therapists, and all practitioners of movement to include Pilates instructors, Yoga instructors, fitness instructors, Alexander Technique, Feldenkrais, Gyrotonic, coaches with a movement science background, and more.
-The Oov Fundamentals Course is the prerequisite for all other Oov Education that will be made available for each independent discipline and specialty area based on the most recent literature and research available.
+The Courses are available to Physical Therapists, DOs, Chiropractors, MDs, ATCs, Massage Therapists, and all practitioners of movement including Pilates instructors, Yoga instructors, fitness instructors, Alexander Technique, Feldenkrais, Gyrotonic, coaches with a movement science background, and more.
+The Oov Fundamentals/Foundation Course is the prerequisite for all other Oov Education that will be made available for each independent discipline and specialty area based on the most recent literature and research available.

 The Oov has truly shifted the paradigm!